Para-Lang/para-compiler/README.md

 ## Introduction

-Para-C (From Greek Origin: Beside C ) is a programming language that is designed to integrate other languages and allow for advanced management of programs / code-bases inside a program, where the language will serve as a base overhead language with extended C-functionality and simplifications to write simpler code.
-Including adding more features, like new built-in functions, libraries, data structures, decorators, function-handling, OOP structures (Under consideration), and additional project-management features.
+Para-C (From Greek "para": Beside/Alongside C) is a programming language that is designed to integrate other languages and allow for advanced management of programs / code-bases inside a program, where the language will serve as a base for writing overhead and connector programs, which manage instances, can listen for events, stop and start processes and generally manage in- and out-data.
+This also includes adding more features for the C11 standard, like new built-in functions, libraries, struct-like data structures, decorators, memory-management, console handling with management for stdin, stdout and stderr, additional function-handling, lightweight OOP structures, and additional project-management features.

 To achieve the multiple language “support” / integration-functionality, the compiler will take the Para-C code and compile the source code down to simple C and generate the code required to integrate the wanted language, using their required compiler/interpreter for the language.
-That means that programming in Para-C will be similar to C and partly C#, due to the new features, keywords and helper functions, but add the simple option to integrate and manage simple code or even programs that should be directly embedded into the program.
+That means that programming in Para-C will be more similar to higher-level languages than to C, due to the new features, keywords and helper functions.
+Including adding the simple option to integrate and manage code or programs that should be directly embedded into the management program.
 Using this, you can for example embed async functionality from Python directly into the program, which is not natively supported, and then pass generated data to a C++ program, which then uses that to run something else.
+This can also include proper management based on web events and data or using the Para-C project configuration to compile code on runtime as well with specified compilers so that in the end the project can be compiled in one go and properly merged with the Para-C program.

 ## CLI
 The Para-C CLI is the standard CLI for interacting with the standard compiler